 Becoming a procurement leader in today’s rapidly changing environment often comes down to one key factor: those who actively manage to spend based on real-time insights will generate cost savings.
 Those who rely on traditional spend management practices will not.
 For your organization, that means knowing what is bought and how it is being bought and translating that knowledge into a stable and predictable process.
 It is only then that you can recognize consistent performance, unprecedented spend transparency, and reduced costs.

-Organizations struggle to meet their goals because they fail to unite around a single source of truth.
+Organizations struggle to meet their goals because they fail to unite around a single source of truth, SAP.
 They end up dealing with outdated or unnecessary data, increased errors, loss of supply chain visibility, and no insight-to-action capabilities.
 Often, these issues stem from manual interventions and lack of process accountability and ownership.
 To grasp the optimization benefits that derive from an operations-wide focus on best practice, SAP leverage, and consistent predictability, organizations must first make a solid commitment.
 Doing so requires aligning business behavior with business rules.

 How does an organization set forth on this journey?
 The first step is a recognition that master data will drive business rules governance: exception monitoring, process performance, and analysis.
 The questions you need to ask before you set out on your journey are: “Are you using your SAP system to ensure your process performance is stable, predictable, automated, and scalable?
 Is your inventory segmented, optimized, reduced and available?
 Are your business behavior and business rules in alignment?”
 The second part of the journey is to arrive at frictionless procurement, which removes labor-intensive manual procurement tasks from the procurement process.